-"To display accumulated or relative counts" in the "Tracing Program Execution" section of the "Debugging Programs" chapter.
+"To display absolute or relative counts" in the "Tracing Program Execution" section of the "Debugging Programs" chapter.

-Display→Count→Relative (ALT, -, D, C, R)
+Display-Count-Relative (ALT, -, D, C, R)

 Selects the relative mode (the time interval between the current and previous cycle) for count information.